I get far more requests to cover games than I can possibly do, so it forces me to make some difficult decisions about which games to cover each day.

 But I also have a full-time job, so I need to make decisions about the games that I take photographs at.

-I put special games – like Senior Nights – on my calendar as soon as I find out about them to make sure that I can be there for them.
+I put special games – like Senior Nights – on my calendar as soon as I find out about them to make sure that I can be there for them if at all possible.

-I try my best to get to at least one home game for each school team each season if possible.
+I try my best to get to at least one home game for each BHS and BMS school team each season.

 For school teams that have all of their games/events outside of Bow, I will still try to get to at least one for each, but the logistics often make it challenging to do so.